cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 ![[65.png]]

-ONU: is an element where the interconnection of copper with fiber is done.
+==ONU==: is an element where the interconnection of copper with fiber is done.
 ONU is not in the CO, it is placed in the cabinet (part of the cabinet).

 ![[66.png]]
 **FTTE**: Fiber to the exchange